Ruhrgas: 1929-1940

 In 1938, natural gas was found near Bad Bentheim.
 In 1939, at the request of the Reich Ministry of Economics requested Ruhrgas to integrate the gas deposit into the existing pipeline network.
-However, due to the World War II, it was not until 1944 that a 75 km pipeline from ad Bentheim to the chemical works in Hüls was completed.
-During the World War II a lot of the gas infrastructure was destruction.
+However, due to the World War II, it was not until 1944 that a 75 km pipeline from Bad Bentheim to the chemical works in Hüls was completed.
+During the World War II a lot of the gas infrastructure was destroyed.
 However, by the end of 1945, the pipeline network was 90% restored.

 In the 1940s, Ruhrgas in cooperation with Lurgi Gesellschaft für Wärmetechnik G.m.b.H. developed the Lurgi–Ruhrgas process, a process for a low-temperature liquefaction of lignite (brown coal) and oil shale.

-In 1948, Ruhrgas together with Thyssengas jstarted coal gas export to the Netherlands.
+In 1948, Ruhrgas together with Thyssengas started coal gas export to the Netherlands.
 By 1965, the Ruhrgas pipeline network was expanded up to 3402 km and the total sales of gas was 3.3 e9m3, of which 10% was natural gas.

+Deals with Soviet Union and Norway

-In 1970, Ruhrgas signed the first contract to import natural gas from the Soviet Union, becoming the largest natural gas import and distribution company in Germany.
+In 1970, Ruhrgas signed the first contract to buy and import natural gas from the Soviet Union, a volume of 52,5 billion cubic metres worth 762 million dollar.
+The Soviet Union did ask the delivery of steel pipelinematerial from works located in Western-Germany in return.
+The steelworks of Mannesmann and Thyssen did produce 1.3 million tonnes of steel, the largest order ever.
+In a second contract between the Russian Bank of International Trade and four German commercial banks, a loan of 1.2 - 1.5 billion Deutsche Mark was given to the Soviet Union.
+Ruhrgas now became the largest natural gas import and distribution company in Germany.
 In 1971, Ruhrgas started supplying natural gas to Switzerland through the Trans Europa Naturgas Pipeline in cooperation with Snam and Swissgas.

 In 1973, it signed a contract to buy natural gas from the North Sea Ekofisk field through the Norpipe pipeline.
 Deliveries from Norway started in 1977.
 In 1973, Ruhrgas started to buy Soviet gas through East Germany to supply West Berlin.
 In 1975, Ruhrgas and Gaz de France formed a partnership Mittel-Europäische-Gasleitungsgesellschaft to build the MEGAL pipeline for transportation of Russian natural gas to France and southern Germany.
 The pipeline was commissioned in 1980.
-In 1982, it signed a contract with Soyuzgasexport supporting construction of the Urengoy–Pomary–Uzhgorod pipeline.
+In 1982, it signed a contract with Soyuzgasexport supporting construction of the Urengoy–Pomary–Uzhhorod pipeline.
 At the same year, Ruhrgas joined the consortium to import natural gas from Statfjord field.
 Deliveries started after commissioning the Statpipe pipeline in 1985.

 In 1998, Ruhrgas owned a pipeline network of 10361 km with 26 compressor stations and 12 underground storage facilities.
 It sold 50.9 e9m3 of natural gas.